Public Health Liverpool

 Key facts

-• Population projections suggest the increase will continue in the coming years, with the number of residents increasing by a further 52,000 over the next decade, potentially impacting on the provision of health services within primary and secondary care.
+• Population projections suggest the increase will continue in the coming years, with the number of residents rising to 541,000 (+44,200) by 2034, potentially impacting on the provision of health services within primary and secondary care.

 • While the city has a relatively young population, particularly in the 20-29 age group, the Office for National Statistics project a substantial increase in the number of children and older people in Liverpool over the coming decade.

-• The biggest change in population in Liverpool will be the increase in those aged 60 and over.
-It is estimated that the number of people in this age group will increase by 23.1%, the equivalent of an additional 17,200 people by 2033.
+• The biggest change in population in Liverpool will be the increase in those aged 65 and over.
+It is estimated that the number of people in this age group will increase to 93,200 by 2034, up from 75,800 (+17,400).
 It is likely that the increasing numbers of older residents will impact greatly on NHS services and adult social care.
 However, if older people can stay healthy for longer, they can have a positive impact on the local and national economy as well as remaining engaged members of society.

 • There is a strong correlation between deprivation and poor health.
-According to the Index of Multiple Deprivation 2019, Liverpool was the 3rd most deprived local authority in the country and around 62% of areas in Liverpool fall into the most deprived national quintile.
+According to the Index of Multiple Deprivation 2019, Liverpool is the 3rd most deprived local authority in the country.
+Around 63% of residents live in areas ranked among the most deprived quintile in England while ten percent of areas are among the most one percent deprived.

-• Around 6 in every 10 (58.7%) residents live in areas (LSOAs) which score in the poorest performing 20% on the healthy neighbourhoods (AHAH) index, the highest in the North West.
+• Almost 6 in every 10 (58.7%) residents live in areas (LSOAs) which score in the poorest performing 20% on the healthy neighbourhoods (AHAH) index, the highest in the North West.

-• Employment is similar to the England average with 74.3% of the working age population in employment compared to 75.4% nationally.
+• Employment is worse than the England average with 69.4% of the working age population in employment compared to 75.7% nationally.

 Liverpool information